Boat Projects at Peaks Boat Yard in Trinidad

 We were finally able to get someone to take them out, but they didn't want to deal with fixing the aluminum and painting it.
 I guess it's a project for another time.

-After 2 weeks she was ready to go in the water.
+After 2 weeks Silver Moon was ready to go in the water.
 Sadly, we still had to wait a few days for the new sails from the UK to show up.
-They were actually on the island stuck in customs and it took a week to get them out of customs.
-I think it was so we would have to pay a "storage fee" to customs.
+They were actually on the island stuck in customs and it took 9 days to get them out of customs.